Vanishing coefficients in two $q$-series related to Legendre-signed partitions: The proof of Theorem

-Before further handling the large expression \eqref{eq:XXp2}, we outline a few ``principles'' for the symbolic manipulations we use to prove Theorems \ref{thm:X2Y6} and \ref{thm:XY8-XY0}.

-\begin{enumerate} \item First we use relations \eqref{eq:Rpmalpha} to eliminate $\xF$.
-Because we are dealing with type-10 components, and in fact showing that $\fX_{[2]} = \fY_{[6]} = 0$, we may freely multiply our equations by powers of $\cR=R(q^{10})$ to facilitate our use of \eqref{eq:Rpmalpha}. \item Once $\xF$ is eliminated, we eliminate $\cR$ using the identity $\cR=\xa\xd/(\xb\xg)$. \item Lastly we simplify and factor our expressions and locate a factor of
+\begin{remark}[An outline of our methods] Unfortunately, as may be seen across various $q$-series papers (see, e.g., \cites{hirschhorn:remarkable,chern:Vanishing5,mclaughlin:vanishing}), there is no apparent ``uniform'' method for simplifying large $q$-series expressions that we may employ here.
+However, we are able to outline the common ``algorithm'' we use in proving Theorems \ref{thm:X2Y6} and \ref{thm:XY8-XY0}. \begin{enumerate} \item We first use formulae \eqref{eq:phi2Rrecall}--\eqref{eq:u2dg-u4} to compute expressions for $\fX_{[2]}$ and $\fY_{[6]}$.
+Because we are dealing with type-10 components, and in fact showing that $\fX_{[2]} = \fY_{[6]} = 0$, we may freely multiply our expressions by powers of $\cR=R(q^{10})$ to facilitate our use of \eqref{eq:Rpmalpha}. \item Next, we use relations \eqref{eq:Rpmalpha} to eliminate $\xF$ from our expressions. \item Once $\xF$ is eliminated, we eliminate $\cR$ using the identity $\cR=\xa\xd/\xb\xg$. \item Lastly, we simplify and factor our expressions, and locate a factor of